 To Include or Not Include the Property Address

-Deciding whether to include an address for your property is not an easy decision.
+Deciding whether to include an address for the property that you have a contract on is not an easy decision.
 If you include it, you risk having your deal stolen from you by other unscrupulous wholesalers, or the buyer going around you to work directly with the seller.

-On the other hand, without an address, your buyers don’t have any way of researching the property and are less likely to even look at your deal sheet.
+On the other hand, without an address, your contract buyers don’t have any way of researching the property behind the deal and are less likely to even look at your deal sheet.